intercloud/terraform-provider-intercloud/docs/index.md

 ## Rate limits strategy

-InterCloud REST API is protected by a rate limiter.
+A rate limiter protects the InterCloud REST API.

-In order to properly handle rate limits, an exponential backoff strategy is implemented in this plugin.
+In order to properly handle rate limits, this plugin implements an exponential backoff strategy.

 The strategy works like this: